Quantum Metrology with Delegated Tasks: Preliminaries

 \subsection{Quantum Metrology}

-In quantum metrology, an unknown parameter $\theta$ is encoded into an initialized quantum state $\rho$ through some CPTP map $\Lambda_\theta$, the encoded quantum state $\rho_\theta = \Lambda_\theta ( \rho)$ is then measured with respect to some POVM $\mathcal{M}$.
-If $\mathcal{M}$ is appropriately chosen, the measurement result will be dependent on $\theta$, and if the prepare, encode and measure protocol is repeated sufficiently many times, $\nu \gg 1$, the measurement statistics can be used to construct an estimate $\hat{\theta}$.
-Formally, $\hat{\theta}$ is called an estimator and should be thought of as function of the measurement results whose output is an estimate of $\theta$ \cite{kay1993}
+In quantum metrology, an unknown parameter $\theta$ is encoded into an initialized quantum state $\rho$ through some CPTP map $\Lambda_\theta$; the encoded quantum state $\rho_\theta = \Lambda_\theta ( \rho)$ is then measured with respect to some POVM $\mathcal{M}$.
+If $\mathcal{M}$ is appropriately chosen, the measurement result will be dependent on $\theta$, and if the prepare, encode, and measure protocol is repeated sufficiently many times, $\nu \gg 1$, the measurement statistics can be used to construct an estimate $\hat{\theta}$.
+Formally, $\hat{\theta}$ is called an estimator and should be thought of as a function of the measurement results, the output of which is an estimate of $\theta$ \cite{kay1993}

 An estimator is said to be unbiased if $\mathbb{E}(\hat{\theta})=\theta$.
 In classical estimation theory, the ultimate precision of an unbiased estimator is limited by the Cramér-Rao bound \cite{cramer1946}.
-In the realm of quantum estimation theory \cite{helstrom1969, holevo1982}, the ultimate precision is further enhanced by optimizing over all possible positive operator-valued measures POVMs \cite{braunstein1994}
+In the realm of quantum estimation theory \cite{helstrom1969, holevo1982}, the ultimate precision is further enhanced by optimizing over all possible POVMs \cite{braunstein1994}:

 where $\mathcal{Q}$ is the quantum Fisher information (QFI).
 The QFI is a measure of how much information of $\theta$ is contained within $\rho_\theta$, it is defined as

 where $L$ is the symmetric logarithmic derivative which satisfies